tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 -    Tattoo on the left arm from WW
 -    Glowing WW tattoo (mostly)
 -    Recolored daggers
--    New dagger
+-    New Dagger
--    New intro videos
+-    New Intro Videos
 -    New KB Tattoo
 -    Glowing KB Tattoo
+-    Darker Skyboxes
+-    Modified Enemies (Armor, Skin Color)
+-    New Weapons (Dagger Replacements)

 The outfits are consistent, meaning that after getting the 2nd and 3rd outfits, it still makes sense how they look.
 They are not completely different outfits that came out of nowhere.